 - Trans fats

-The evidence is clear that trans fats are bad news for your health, and equally clear that unsaturated fats are good for your health.
+As said, the evidence is clear that trans fats are bad news for your health.
+Science also suggests that some unsaturated fats are good for your health.

 Unfortunately the picture is less well-known or understood when it comes to saturated fats.